abindent/django/README.md

                            web: gunicorn <projectname>.wsgi
 ![Logo](https://i.imgur.com/ggaGGBu.jpg)

- #ignore commands.txt that is a file temporary I have created
+ #ignore commands.txt that is a file temporarily I have created

 4) Install gunicorn and whitenoise through pipenv as well as pip